-We will see how these directly generalize the Bakry-Emery criteria to an infinite dimensional setting.
+We will see how these directly generalize the Bakry-Emery gradient estimate to an infinite dimensional setting.
 In our second characterization of bounded Ricci curvature in Section \ref{sss:char_ricci_quad_intro}, we relate bounded Ricci curvature to the stochastic analysis of path space $P(M)$.
 To be a little more precise, we will see that bounded Ricci curvature on $M$ is characterized by the time regularity of martingales on path space.
 In particular a typical martingale, viewed as a one parameter family $F^t$ of $L^2$ functions on path space, will be precisely $C^{\frac{1}{2}}$-H\"older with estimates precisely characterized by the Ricci curvature of $M$.
 For our third characterization of bounded Ricci curvature we study the analysis of path space.
-Specifically, one can define the Ornstein-Uhlenbeck operator on path space, which is a form of infinite dimensional laplacian, and we will show that bounded Ricci curvature is equivalent to the existence of a spectral gap or log-sobolev inequality for this operator.
+Specifically, one can define the Ornstein-Uhlenbeck operator on path space, which is a form of infinite dimensional laplacian, as well as some related operators which we refer to as twisted Ornstein-Uhlenbeck operators.
+We will show that bounded Ricci curvature is equivalent to the existence of a spectral gap or log-Sobolev inequality for these operators.
 We will prove analogous results in order to characterize smooth manifolds with bounded $d$-dimensional Ricci curvature.
-See Section \ref{s:smooth_bounded_ricci_intro} for a more complete introduction to this part of the paper.\\
+See Section \ref{s:smooth_bounded_ricci_intro} for a more complete introduction to this first paper.\\